top of page

 Edit/Transform/Create

-The table can be filled in and edited manually.
-There are also advanced options for copy-pasting table cells via the clipboard from spreadsheets, text files, and also antenna patterns from FM and TV queries from the FCC website www.fcc.gov
+You can fill in and edit the table manually, and there are also advanced options for copying and pasting table cells via the clipboard from spreadsheets, text files, and even antenna patterns from FM and TV queries from the FCC website www.fcc.gov.
+This makes it easy to work with antenna patterns and make any necessary changes or transformations.

 Editor